oluwatobi-roie/alx-low_level_programming/0x18-dynamic_libraries/README.md

-Here is a readme file for dynamic libraries in C
+This is a new Readme for document